practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 $
 ```

-Some small verifications of this installation:
+Some verifications of this installation:

 ```
 $ gst --version